 Most EAP providers offer services like counseling, yoga classes, financial planning, 24/7 anonymous hotlines, wellness services, etc. to prevent employees from experiencing burnout, help them manage stressors in both personal and professional areas and develop healthy coping mechanisms to maintain mental health.

-Here are a few ways that Employee Assistance Programs help reduce absenteeism and turnover rates in the workplace:
+Here are a few ways that employee assistance programs help reduce absenteeism and turnover rates in the workplace:

-1. Assess Well-Being of the Workforce
+1. Assess the well-being of the workforce

-2. Promote a Supportive Corporate Culture
+2. Promote a supportive corporate culture

-3. Increase Employee Contentment
+3. Increase employee contentment

-Employees who readily seek help through EAP providers are better able to cope with stress, avoid distractions, and be more productive.
+Employees who readily seek help through EAP providers are better able to cope with stress, avoid distractions and be more productive.
 Such employees are happier and more content with life in general, which becomes evident in their attitude at work and in their job performance.